 We ask benchmark contributions as well as tool participation to be announced to the organisers by October 20.
 This is to ensure that all benchmarks are properly tested and annotated with metadata in time by the submission deadline on October 27.
 Between October 27 and November 24, the organisers and participants will select a subset of the models and properties in the benchmark set for use in the performance comparison and discuss the reference results.
 Participants submit their tool description by December 15, which will then be edited by the organisers for inclusion in the competition report.
 We currently expect the Toolympics deadline for a first complete version of the competition report to be around January 10, 2019.
 The purpose of the re-evaluation phase in January 2019 is to allow participants to fix bugs in their tools that were not discovered in their own testing prior to the original tool submission.
 It is not intended for significant changes with the aim of improving the tools' performance.
 We expect reviews for the competition report to arrive in February 2019, with the final version deadline being the same as for the ETAPS 2019 conferences.

-Every tool that solves a significant subset of the benchmark set is welcome, even if it may not support all model types, the JANI format, or all included kinds of properties.
-For example, a tool specialising in the analysis of stochastic Petri nets will not be expected to solve JANI Markov chain models.
-Every participating tool must be associated to exactly one participant (with exceptions), who we expect to co-author the competition report.
-A participant may participate with multiple tools, or multiple variants (e.g. analysis engines) of the same tool.
+Every tool that solves a significant subset of the benchmark set was welcome, even if it may not support all model types, the JANI format, or all included kinds of properties.
+For example, a tool specialising in the analysis of stochastic Petri nets was not expected to solve JANI Markov chain models.
+Every participating tool is associated to exactly one participant (with exceptions), who co-authored the competition report.
+A participant was allowed to participate with multiple tools, or multiple variants (e.g. analysis engines) of the same tool.

 |Ernst Moritz Hahn||ePMC [HLSTZ14]: an extensible probabilistic model checker for CTMC, DTMC, and MDP specified in the PRISM language or JANI, formerly IscasMC|